 All autoclaved solid waste should be placed in the appropriate labeled containers located at the autoclave sites.
 Only contaminated solids that have been properly autoclaved should be disposed of in these containers.
 For verification that the material has been properly autoclaved please use color change autoclave tape or other means to allow for easy identification of autoclaved materials as explained in the previous section.

 If for some reason your lab has contaminated material that cannot be autoclaved prior to disposal, please contact ESH for disposal considerations of the material.
-NEVER place contaminated material that has NOT been autoclaved in general trash(black bag) or in the autoclaved only waste stream.
+Do not place contaminated material that has NOT been autoclaved in general trash(black bag) or in the autoclaved only waste stream.

 Materials that should NOT be disposed of in autoclaved trash containers are as follows: